eRgo35/ah/README.md

 ## What is ah?

 Arch Helper is a declarative package management tool for Arch Linux.
-It leverages paru or other package managers for seamless integration.
+It leverages paru and topgrade for package management.

-It is currently in early development phase so watch out for bugs!
+It is currently in early development phase so watch out for potential bugs!

 ## Installation

+Check out the [releases](https://github.com/eRgo35/ah/releases) tab for the latest release!

+## Building

+If you want to build from source, you can do so by following the instructions below.

 Install Rust :crab: